Releases

 Tastes like tuna

 Yoshi can eat the Dolphins in the Japanese version, but not in the U.S. version.
-This was probably changed to prevent possible frustration caused by eating too many of the Dolphins, who are used as stepping stones to help you cross over a few vast expanses of water.
+This was probably changed to prevent possible frustration caused by eating too many of the Dolphins, who are used as stepping stones to help you cross over a large body of water.

 Thanks: Nintendo JJW